julien-boudry/Condorcet/VOTING_METHODS.md

  For example: ```A = B > C```
  A/B earn each 0.5 points

- The two top first rank are keeped if needed for second round, can be two or more candidates.
+Method is trying to keep only two candidates for the next round.
+But that may be more in the event of a perfect tie.

 ## Minimax Winning